Power Rankings: A new No. 1 and NL contenders make their moves

 Week 10 ranking: 22

 The Tigers suffered a blow when Miguel Cabrera ruptured his biceps tendon on a swing Tuesday and was ruled out for the season.
 Cabrera hit .299 in 38 games this season with an .843 OPS.
-And while Detroit will miss him in the lineup, they also have to wonder what they will get going forward from the 35-year-old first baseman who is owed $162 million over the remainder of his contract. -- Nitzberg
+And while Detroit will miss him in the lineup, it also has to wonder what it will get going forward from the 35-year-old first baseman, who is owed $162 million over the remainder of his contract. -- Nitzberg

 24. Cincinnati Reds